Warwick Applied Linguistics offers the following research degrees:

 If you are interested in applying to our MPhil/PhD programme, we encourage you to contact us firstly for advice and to send us a research proposal so that we can evaluate whether or not we would be in a position to offer supervision for your project.
 The proposal should clearly state your intended research area and outline a plan for the work to be undertaken.
 It should justify the planned research with reference to the relevant literature as well as your research context and purpose.
 It should also give a clear indication of the research design and methods to be used and include a bibliography.
 For detailed guidelines on how to prepare a research proposal, please click here.
 For contact details, please the Advice section below.

-For information on funding and scholarships, please see the Graduate School website.
+For information on funding and scholarships, please visit the Doctoral College website.

 If you apply to register for MPhil/PhD, your application will be considered on the basis of your academic record and, in particular, your potential for research; the focus and quality of your research proposal; and the availability of supervision in the field of the proposal.